Is the six-month review of the health action plan rolling or do providers need to review the health action plan every six months?

 Yes.
 As long as the provider can demonstrate that all requirements for billing for a community health worker have been met, a provider can bill for the community health worker.
 For more information about community health worker billing requirements, see the community health worker section of the MHCP Provider Manual.

-A community health worker can meet the professional qualification requirements of a qualified health home specialist for BHH services.
+A community health worker can meet the professional qualification requirements of a qualified health home specialist or a systems navigator for BHH services.
 A provider who chooses to bill for two separate services is responsible for demonstrating that the requirements for payment for both services have been independently met.

 Can providers get a copy of the enhanced BHH services payment report that DHS provides to managed care organizations (MCOs)?

 This report was designed specifically for the MCOs.
 BHH services providers are able to access claims data for all individuals served through the Minnesota Partner Portal.
 The Minnesota Partner Portal will show the number of times that any provider has billed the S0280-U5 code for the $350 enhanced BHH services payment for an individual.

 Do BHH services providers need to list a treating provider on the claim?
 Are there different requirements for this between fee-for-service (FFS) and managed care claims?

 Please refer to the BHH services section of the MHCP Provider Manual.